Stanford Keglar: 2005

 As a junior, Keglar appeared in 10 games, starting six.
 He ranked fourth on the team with 50 tackles and added one sack and a pass breakup.
 On September 17 against Arizona he equaled his career high with seven tackles.

 2006

 Appearing in all 14 games and starting 10 as a senior at Purdue, Keglar had 69 tackles, five pass breakups, one interception, one forced fumble and a fumble recovery.
 Keglar broke his career high in tackles with 10 against Ball State.
 He had a team high nine tackles in the Champs Sports Bowl against Maryland.

 Professional career

 Tennessee Titans

-Keglar was drafted by the Tennessee Titans in the fourth round of the 2008 NFL Draft.
+Keglar was selected by the Tennessee Titans in the fourth round of the 2008 NFL draft with the 134th overall pick.
 He was signed on July 15, 2008.
 In 13 games as a rookie he totaled 12 tackles.
 On September 5, 2010, Keglar was waived by the Titans.

 Houston Texans

 Keglar signed with the Houston Texans on October 25, 2010.
 He was cut on September 3, 2011.